MILITARY & VETERANS PROGRAMS

 Improving quality of life for military, veterans, and their families with resources and experiences.

-Battleship USS IOWA is known to the public as a museum, but it is much more than that.
+Battleship USS IOWA is known as a museum, but she is much more than that.
 The ship is a natural platform for veterans and patriotic civilians to come together as a community.
 The camaraderie nourished and built provides an incredible support network to all involved.
 The three pillars of veterans programs and services aboard the museum focus on honor, community, and prosperity.

 We are proud to host numerous active and reserve military ceremonies, retirements, commissionings, pinnings, and volunteer service days annually.
 For more information on hosting an event onboard the IOWA contact email@example.com.